Ozi-cheri/Tic-tac-toe/README.md

   * In this section,Javascript is used for the game development because of it assessibility across different platforms and devices,e.g mobile and desktop.
 This area automically allows the users to play the game.
 The game container is made of 9 cells numbered from 0-8.
 An eventlistener is added to each cell.
 When a cell is clicked it invokes cellclicked that initiates the funtionality of the cells.

-  ![image of some javascript code](assets/images/screenshot3.png) The game is made up of 2 players, X and O. When X's turn is displayed on the game board,that means it is X's turn to start the game and vice versa.
+  ![image of some javascript code](assets/images/screenshot3.png)

+  The game is made up of 2 players, X and O. When X's turn is displayed on the game board,that means it is X's turn to start the game and vice versa.
   Each player clicks on the cell one after the other as they play the game.
-If only X's should appear 3 times in a cell on any of the rows,columns or diagonals, X wins.
+If only X's should appear 3 times in each cell on any of the rows,columns or diagonals, X wins and vice versa.

   ![image when x wins](assets/images/screenshot6.png)

   An eventlistener is added to the restart button in order to invoke the restart game funtion when clicked when a paticular player wins or when it is a draw.